MicrosoftDocs/architecture-center/docs/solution-ideas/articles/azure-devops-continuous-integration-and-continuous-deployment-for-azure-web-apps-content.md

 ### Dataflow

-This section assumes you have read [Azure Pipelines baseline architecture](../../example-scenario/apps/devops-dotnet-baseline.yml#dataflow) and only focuses on Web App specific details.
+This section assumes you have read [Azure Pipelines baseline architecture](../../example-scenario/apps/devops-dotnet-baseline.yml#dataflow) and only focuses on the considerations specifics to deploying a workload to Azure App Services.

 1. **PR pipeline** - *Same as the baseline*